aleexam/rx_observable/README.md

   }
 }

 /// The state it self.
 Whola!
-You have state with reactive var inside it, but it will not lead to any leaks (probably?)
+You have state with reactive var inside it.
 /// because real value is inside ViewModelExample, and in state you have only link to it.
-/// Of course some problems might occur because of concurrent access to list, but it never happened in my practice. class LoadedState extends BaseState {
+/// Maybe some problems might occur because of concurrent access to list, but it never happened in my practice. class LoadedState extends BaseState {
   final ObservableReadOnly<List<Contact>> contacts;